 Generally, at initial lease-up the owner is responsible for demonstrating that all utilities are in working order including those utilities that the family will be responsible for paying.

-GHURA policy is that utilities must be turned on at the time of inspection.
+If the family is responsible for paying for utilities, they must ensure the water and power services accounts are properly transferred to their names and they must register for trash and recycling receptacles through the Guam Solid Waste Authority (GSWA).
+Proof of the transfer and registration must be provided during contract signing.